Italian Mortgage Guide: Fact Sheet and FAQ

 Documentation Required:

-- Passport, Italian Codice Fiscale (tax ID), proof of address.
+- Passport, Italian Codice Fiscale (tax ID), and proof of address.

-- Employment contract or accountant’s statements for self-employed.
+- Employment contract or accountant’s letter / financials for self-employed applicants.

 Life and Property Insurance: